 Spend the first day of your trip wandering Ecuador’s capital city and exploring the countryside around Quito.
 When you arrive in Quito, you may feel the effects of the altitude.
 Symptoms include shortness of breath, headaches, general lethargy and a reduced appetite.
 This is no cause for alarm; it is simply your body’s way of coping with the altitude.
 It may take a little time to acclimatize, but before long you probably will not even notice it.
 Take it easy for the first day or two, and reduce alcohol and cigarette consumption to minimize the effects.
 Be sure to drink plenty of water and do not attempt too much in any given day.
 Located 2850m (9348 ft) above sea level, Quito, the Ecuadorian capital, enjoys a wonderful spring-like climate, despite the fact that it is only 22 km (14 miles) south of the Equator.
 It is in a valley flanked by mountains, and on a clear day, several snow-capped volcanoes are visible.
 As well as its beautiful location, it is rich in history and much of the Colonial Old Town is well preserved.
 In 1978 UNESCO declared Quito a World Heritage site, and any new development in Quito's old town is now strictly controlled.
 Life in Quito tends to be peaceful, though the drivers are fond of using their car horns!
 There are approximately 2,000,000 inhabitants in the metropolitan area, but the pace is relaxed and the residents hospitable.
 Quito is separated into two basic sections, the old and the new cities.
 The old city is full of interesting historical buildings and many churches.
 Some of the more interesting ones include the Cathedral de Quito, located on the Plaza de la Independencia.
 Built between 1550 and 1562, it was one of the first neoclassical works in Quito.
 La Compañía de Jésus Church is considered one of the most beautiful in the Americas.
 The decorations in the Compañía contain approximately one and one-half tons of gold, and construction of the church took 170 years (1605-1775).
 The small, rounded hill that dominates the old town is called El Panecillo or 'the Little Bread Loaf', and is a major Quito landmark.
 Marvelous panoramic views of the entire city, as well as views of the surrounding volcanoes stretch out at your feet.
 You can take a trolley (streetcar) or a cab to the Old Town from the New Town.
 Quito has a large population of foreigners and is a popular destination for travellers, resulting in a varied and vibrant nightlife where salsatecas and other dance clubs abound.
 For a real Ecuadorian experience though, be sure and drop by a peña if you can; these are great places for meeting locals and dancing, as well as enjoying local cooking.

-Fly to Quito and continue to Otavalo, in the Ecuadorian highlands.
-Visit the famous handicraft market to browse and barter with local artisans for your favourite items.
-Travel back to Quito on day 7 with a stop at the 'middle of the earth' to set foot on both sides of the equator.
+Visit beautiful Otavalo and its famous handicraft market before returning to Quito for our farewell evening.
 Otavalo is justly famous both for its friendly people and its Saturday market.
 The market dates back to pre-Inca times when jungle products were transported from the eastern lowlands and traded for highland goods.
 Today's market has two different functions: the local market for buying and selling animals, food and other essentials, and the crafts market for the tourists and other interested people.
 There are three main market plazas in town, with the overflow spilling out onto the streets linking them.
 The Plaza de Ponchos is where you will find most handicraft items.
 You will find colourful woollen goods such as ponchos, gloves, hats, blankets, scarves and sweaters, as well as fine tapestries and a variety of embroidered blouses and shirts, shawls, string bags, and rope sandals.
 This market gets underway at dawn and continues until early afternoon.
 Remember, bargaining is expected for every purchase!
 If you're good you should be able to get at least 20% off of the starting price.
 The food market sells produce and household goods for the locals, and there is an animal market beginning in the predawn hours on the outskirts of town.
 Although these are not designed for visitors, they are cultural experiences to see and are definitely worth a visit.
 One of the most evident features of the Otavaleños' cultural integrity is their traditional dress.
 This is not just put on especially for the tourists at the Saturday market, but is worn throughout their daily life.